+- a.
 The general fund reserve for economic uncertainties shall be no less than 7.5% of the projected unrestricted revenue.
+A monthly update will be provided to the Board of Trustees that reviews current revenue, expenditure, and ending balance projections. - b.
+A basic aid reserve of no less than 20 percent in accordance with Board Policy 6210 Basic Aid Funds Allocation Process. - c.
+Each college and District Services shall maintain a general fund reserve for economic uncertainties of no less than 3.5 percent of the projected unrestricted expenditures.
+A monthly update will be provided to the Board that reviews current revenue, expenditures, and ending balance projections.

-A monthly update will be provided to the Board of Trustees that reviews current revenue, expenditure, and ending balance projections.
-Any action proposed by a staff member, a Board member, or the Board of Trustees as a governing body, which could potentially reduce the reserve, will be reported to the Board in the monthly update.
-A reported reduction in the reserve below 7.5% shall be accompanied by a plan that indicates how the reserve shall be restored.
+Any action proposed by a Board member, the Board as a governing body, a college, or District Services which could potentially reduce the reserve, will be reported to the Board in the monthly update.
+A reported reduction in the reserve below 7.5% district-wide or 3.5 percent for the colleges or District Services shall be accompanied by a plan that indicates how the reserve shall be restored.